feder1402/chatmate/knowledge/structured/New Associate Training/Advance To Manager.md

-The document titled "Advance To Manager" outlines the criteria and incentives for LegalShield associates to advance to the Manager level within their first 45 days.
-Here is the extracted content:
+This document provides detailed information on how to qualify for the Manager level, the bonuses available at each step, and the necessary training and conditions to be eligible for these incentives.

 ---